praekeltfoundation/platform-mnch/Onboarding/onboarding-part-3.md

 # Education

-Message that asks the user to enter their level of Education
+Message that asks the user to enter their level of Education from a list of options

 ```stack
 card Education, then: EducationError do